billpmurphy/hask-archive/README.md

 Remaining TODOs:
-* Write rest of Data.List
+* Write rest of Data.List, Prelude
 * Final refactor of everything
 * Write rest of README
 * Write tests for everything
 * ???
 * Profit

 * Change type inference engine so that it is aware of typeclasses
+* Data.Foldable/Data.Traversable

 # Hask